giacomini/ebernburg2024/guides/windows.md

   - [Setup workspace](#setup-workspace)
   - [Setup XServer](#setup-xserver)

+This guide documents the steps to perform in order to install, on _windows-based_ laptops and desktops, all the software needed to fruitfully attend the hands-on session of this **C++ Basic Workshop**.

 ## Setup WSL

 To enable the most recent version of Windows Subsystem for Linux, Virtualization